bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 with the more complex "not varied" requirement.

-There is choice for a postulate system that uses a substitution rule instead of the axiom schemas used in Kleene's system.
+There is choice for a postulate system that uses a substitution rule instead of the axiom schemas used in Kleene's system (though rules of inference like modus ponens would still remain an axiom schema).
 He claims that a consequence of using the substitution rule as a postulate is that even for the propositional calculus the deduction theorem comes with restrictions similar to the ones for the deduction theorem for the predicate calculus (p140).